papayashake60/Simple-Quiz-Maker/README.md

 https://stevepython.wordpress.com/2020/07/20/simple-quiz-maker-update

-You can also download a demo quiz and use the files for experimenting or as a template for yourown quizes etc.
+You can also download a demo quiz and use the files for experimenting or as a template for you rown quizes etc.

 ![Alt text](https://stevepython.files.wordpress.com/2020/07/bottom-quiz-v2-screenshot.png "Optional title")